-We’ve put together a list of 21 female photographers whose art will inspire and amaze you.
-Coming from all over the world, these female photographers have captured everything from street, travel, and landscapes, architecture and war photography.
+We’ve put together a list of 25 female photographers whose art will inspire and amaze you.

-In no particular order, here’s our list of 21 female photographers whose creativity and vision will have you take a moment and look twice at their pictures.
+In no particular order, here’s our list of 25 female photographers.
+Their creativity and vision will have you take a moment and look twice at their pictures.

 Nan Goldin (September 12, 1953) is a photographer from the US.
 She started her photography career by focusing on the post-punk new-wave music scene in Boston.
 Between 1979 and 1986, she created her most important body of work, The Ballad of Sexual Dependency.

 These images portrayed drug use, violent, aggressive couples and autobiographical moments.
 She sees it as a diary that she would let people read.

-Her images are usually shown as a slideshow rather than a typical exhibition of prints.
-The main themes of her work are love, gender, domesticity, and sexuality, usually photographed using available light.
+Her images are often shown as a slideshow rather than a typical exhibition of prints.
+The main themes of her work are love, gender, domesticity, and sexuality.
+She often photographed using available light.